-Luckily, there are many sandbox alternatives that parents can use for their children to play in, and we have put together a list of the best ones.
+Luckily, parents can use many sandbox alternatives for their children to play in, and we have put together a list of the best ones.

 - Pea Gravel